devinkr/js-dom/readme.md

 ### The Document Object

 Each web page loaded in the browser has its own `document` object.
 The `document` interface serves as an entry point to the web page's content.
-The document is an example of a *host object*--that is, an object provided to Javascript by the browser environment.
+The document is an example of an **host object**--that is, a JavaScript object provided by and unique to the browser environment.

 ### Nodes

-Everything in the DOM is a "node."
-Elements are called "element nodes," attributes are called "attribute nodes," the text inside elements are called "text nodes."
-There are comment nodes.
+Everything in the DOM exists as a **node**.
+HTML elements are called **element nodes**, attributes are called **attribute nodes**, the text inside elements are called **text nodes**.
+There are even comment nodes for `<!-- html comments like this one --->`.
 The document itself is called a document node.

 You also can refer to nodes by their relationships to each other.
 For example, in the graphic above, you would say that the body element is the parent to the two div elements contained inside it, which are called child nodes.
 The two divs are also siblings to one another because they are on the same level in the tree structure.